Top US and Saudi Officials responsible for Chemical Weapons in Syria

 The collapse of the insurgent front prompted the front commanders, most of which work in liaison to U.S. Special Forces, to deploy an elite force that should prevent the Syrian Army, at all costs, from gaining access to the Jobar Entrance, and from gaining control over the Jobar area.
 The majority of the insurgent crack forces came from Liwa-al-Islam with some additional troops from Jabhat al-Nusrah.

 The commanding officer of the elite forces was a Saudi national who is known by the name Abu Ayesha, whom eyewitnesses from Ghouta later identified as Abu Abdul-Moneim.
-Abdul-Moneim had established a cache of weapons, of which some had a tube-like structure, and others which looked like big gas bottles.
+Abdul-Moneim had established a cache of weapons, some of which had a tube-like structure, and others which looked like big gas bottles.
 The cache was located in a tunnel in the Eastern Ghouta district of Damascus.

 Reports about this tunnel and the weapons cache emerged in international media, after the son of Abdul-Moneim and 12 other fighters lost their lives there, because they mishandled improvised chemical weapons and caused a leak in one of them.